Although Halloween dates back around 2,000 years, the costumes which we are now so familiar with have only existed for the past 100 years or so.

 Other sources suggest that people dressed up during the Samhain festival so that they could ask for food or money without being recognized by anybody.

 However, that isn’t the only possible explanation of where Halloween costumes came from.

-During medieval times, the Catholic Church displayed relics of the holy saints on All Saints’ Day, a holiday which took place on November 1st.
+During medieval times, the Catholic Church displayed relics of the holy saints on All Saints’ Day, a holiday that took place on November 1st.

 While the wealthy churches could afford to take part, the poor churches had to improvise in order to participate.

 Instead of erecting the relics, the parishioners would dress in costume as the saints.